slapplgod/rTPA/.github/README.md

 2. This plugin is way more user-friendly than other similar plugins.

 > [!NOTE]
 > rTPA is made in English primarily.
 The software plans to have official translations for German and French.
-If you wish to add more languages, a Crowdin will be released prior to the projects release.
+If you wish to add more languages, a Crowdin project will be released prior to the projects release.